Ziang-Lu/Database-Learning-Notes/5-Redis/Redis.md

-  del key anotherkey  # Delete the specified keys flushdb  # Delete all the keys in the current DB
+  del key anotherkey  # Delete the specified keys flushdb  # Delete all the keys in the current DB flushall  # Delete all the keys in all the DBs
   ```

   https://redis.io/commands#generic